user5427/user5427/README.md

 - 👋 Hi, I’m @user5427
 - 👀 I’m interested in stuff that makes my head hurt.
-- 🌱 I’m currently learning Pyhton, C and ASM.
+- 🌱 I’m currently learning Java and C++.
 - 💞️ I’m looking to collaborate on things.
 - 📫 How to reach me: my github.